Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Background

-Given a MIP at test time, the trained model's predicted distribution over the integer variables is used to compute multiple assignments for the integer variables.
-Variables that are predicted less confidently, in terms of their assigned label's probability, are left unassigned.
-For each such partial assignment, substituting the values of the assigned variables in $M$ defines a sub-MIP with only the unassigned variables.
-Solving the sub-MIP using an off-the-shelf MIP solver completes the assignment.
-Neural Diving outputs the best assignment among all such completions of the set of partial assignments.
-Since completing the multiple partial assignments naturally lends itself to parallelization, Neural Diving is well-suited to exploit parallel computation for faster runtimes.
-See~\citet{nair2020solving} for further details.
+Given a MIP at test time, the model's predicted distribution is used to generate multiple \emph{partial} assignments for the integer variables.
+For each such partial assignment, substituting the values of the assigned variables in $M$ defines a sub-MIP with only the unassigned variables, which is then solved by an off-the-shelf MIP solver to complete the assignment.
+Neural Diving outputs the best assignment among all such complete assignments.
+Since each partial assignment can be completed in parallel, Neural Diving is well-suited to exploit parallel computation for faster runtimes.
+Results in~\citet{nair2020solving} show that Neural Diving is effective in producing high quality assignments quickly on several datasets.
+See that paper for further details.